 Here’s a secret – YOU DON’T.

 If you do, you aren’t living frugally.
 With frugal living, you’ll find ways to get the most out of your devices – such as cell phones, tablets, and computers.

-When it’s on its last legs, you’ll find a way to reinvent it to still get use out of it instead of trading it in for something newer and better.
+When it’s on its last legs, you find a way to reinvent it.
+This way, you can still use it instead of trading it in for something newer and better.

 Here’s a scary statistic – most children have a cell phone before they turn seven years old.
 Yikes.

 If we’re buying our kids phones that young, then buying new ones every two years – that’s a lot of dough you’re wasting.
 That’s $100 per year when you divide it out.
 So look at that example above to see what saving a hundred bucks a month can do for you.

 Another example is clothes.
 They are a necessity – but when do they become an accessory?